 One of the most challenging aspects of a boudoir photo shoot is posing.
 As I mentioned before, women are sensitive about their looks.
 Even the most beautiful woman will have something she is self-conscious about.
 It’s important to know which features they are most proud of and which ones they are most insecure about.
 You can use that information to emphasize their favorite features and de-emphasize the others.

 It’s also important to mix up your compositions.
 It’s easy to get overly focused on the pose or the angle that you forget about the composition.
 One of my favorites to use in boudoir is framing.
-I talked a little about framing in the article The Big List of Composition Rules.
+I talked a little about framing in the Photography Composition Rules article.
 For the image below, I used a sheer curtain to help frame the subject and create a soft, feminine feel.
 It also helps to isolate the subject, keeping the focus on her, rather than the surroundings.

 Another favorite composition I like to use is to fill the frame.
 This also helps to keep the focus on the subject rather than the surrounding, and can also focus in on the features that the clients likes best about herself.